Grigor Dimitrov tests positive for coronavirus after feeling unwell at Adria Tour

 The Bulgarian also appeared at the Serbian leg of the tour last week and has come into contact with top 10 players Novak Djokovic, Alexander Zverev and Dominic Thiem.

-He returned home to Monaco after feeling unwell during his defeat to Coric, and has since returned a positive test.
+He returned home to Monaco after feeling unwell during his loss to Coric, and has since returned a positive test.
+The Zadar final between Novak Djokovic and Andrey Rublev has now been cancelled.

 "I want to reach out and let my fans and friends know that I tested positive back in Monaco for Covid-19," Dimitrov wrote on Instagram.